Domain Coverage & Hidden Requirements

 - Check stakeholder quotes - business leaders’ concerns often contain implicit requirements

-- Consider what is NOT said — if the scenario describes a global company but does not mention data residency, you should still address it
+- Consider what is NOT said - if the scenario describes a global company but does not mention data residency, address it anyway

 Ambiguity Handling - Dealing with Intentional Ambiguity